twome/mane/README.md

 ## Usage

 <i>**A note on terminology:** Here we refer to a "patch" to mean "a collection of JS and CSS files that are activated according to their list of URL matchers".
 "Matchers" are [regular expressions](https://regexr.com/) which test against the browser's current URL.
-If any of a patch's matches match the current page, the browser extension will inject all of its files into the page.</i>
+If any of a patch's matches match the current page's URL, the browser extension will inject all of its files into the page.</i>

 You can quickly make a new patch that matches the current page's **domain** (eg. `google.com` - which includes `maps.google.com`, `www.google.com`, and `google.com/a-search-result`) by clicking 'New patch' in the Mane browser extension's popup.
 This will automatically create a new empty CSS and/or JS file in this repo's `patches/` folder, and open them in your default code editor.